-The Vortex Race 3 is a decent gaming keyboard.
-Its keys are quick to actuate and it feels very responsive.
+The Vortex Race 3 is good for gaming.
+Its keys are quick to actuate, and it feels very responsive.
 It's also one of the better-built keyboards we've seen so far, so it should last you a while.
 However, this version lacks backlighting, although there's one with RGB lighting.

 The Vortex Race 3 is a wired-only keyboard that isn't designed to work with mobile smart devices.